-Risk Factors Risk Characteristics Support Measures / Guidelines for Risk Management Announcement of the Leakage of personal information or Disseminate and communicate Personal Data Protection Act non-compliance with the Personal personal data protection policies Data Protection Act may cause through the organization's lawsuits and damages from the website and intranet. parties.
-Reviewing the contents of the contract and an agreement on non-disclosure of personal information unless in accordance with the agreement
+Risk Factors Risk Characteristics Support Measures / Guidelines for Risk Management Announcement of the Personal Data Protection Act Leakage of personal information or non-compliance with the Personal Data Protection Act may Disseminate and communicate personal data protection policies through the organization's website cause lawsuits and damages from the parties. and intranet.
+Reviewing the contents of the contract and an agreement on non-disclosure of personal information unless in accordance with the agreement or by law only for customers, partners and employees.
+Defining appropriate guidelines for the operations of various departments to store personal information.
+Providing knowledge and awareness about the Personal Data Protection Act to employees through communication channels, training and testing regular.

-Risk Factors Risk Characteristics Support Measures /

-RISK FACIOIS RISK Characteristics Guidelines for Risk Management

-or by law only for customers,

-partners, and employees.

-Defining appropriate guidelines

-for the operations of various

-departments to store personal

-information.

-■ Providing knowledge and

-awareness about the Personal

-Data Protection Act to

-employees through

-communication channels,

-training and testing regular.

-■ Software management that

-supports data leakage

-prevention being up to date.